 Map Adoption Process

 Federal Emergency Management Agency (FEMA) Region 2 and the New Jersey Department of Environmental Protection (DEP) hosted a virtual meeting on the Flood Insurance Study and Flood Insurance Rate Map update for 36 of the 39 jurisdictions in Morris County for Community Officials.
-They estimate the partial countywide flood maps will become effective in June 2022, following a Letter of Final Determination (LFD) in December 2021.
+They estimate the partial countywide flood maps Letter of Final Determination (LFD) will come out in 2022.

 For additional information on the Partial Countywide Map adoption process see the FEMA fact sheet(PDF, 158KB).